JemRF/RF-Documentation/pages/wifidocs/wifi32s-pressure.md

 folder: wifidoc
 ---
 ## Introduction
 The S32 WiFi Sensor support an external 3 wire analog Pressure Sensor.
 The pressure sensor supported is for a 5 volt DC analog sensor from 50 PSI to 1000 PSI.
-There is setting to tell the unit what the PSI limit of the pressure sensor is.
+There is setting to tell the S32 what the PSI limit of the pressure sensor is.

 ## Quick Start
+When purchased the S32 Sensor will have a 3 pin JST 2.54 connector installed and a 6 inch 3 wire with connector to connect to the external Pressure sensor.

 ## Switch Wiring